This authentic Jamaican curry recipe is made with tender chicken breasts, hearty veggies, and fragrant spices like turmeric and ginger.

 Jamaican cooking is centered around one thing and one thing only: flavor.
 Fresh ground spices, warm curries, juicy grilled meats, each and every bite is full of flavor.

-What is the difference between Jamaican curry chicken and Indian chicken curry?
+Difference between Jamaican curry and Indian curry?

 There are several similarities but Jamaican curry is typically made with curry powder whereas curry in Indian is usually sauce-based made with coconut milk or cream and blended with tomatoes, herbs, and spices.